 Ikea MoneySaving tips

-Including summer sale, free tea and coffee, and more
+Including extra 25% on buyback scheme, free tea & coffee, and more

 If you've shopped at Ikea, you'll know how easily costs can add up when you pop in for a specific item and leave hours later with a car full of cacti and scented candles.
-So here are our tips to make your Ikea visits more efficient – and cheaper – including 'up to 60% off' summer sale, its furniture 'buy back' scheme, where to find ex-display or slightly damaged bargains, and how to get free tea and coffee.
+So here are our tips to make your Ikea visits more efficient – and cheaper – including its furniture 'buyback' scheme, where to find ex-display or mildly damaged bargains, and how to get free tea and coffee.

 For some of these, you'll need to be an Ikea Family member (have its free loyalty card).
 If you don't have one, you can sign up for free online or in a store (find your nearest).